CEA-MetroCarac/PySSPFM/doc/README.md

 $$ R(f) = A * {f_0^2 \over \sqrt{f_0^2 - f^2)^2 + (f * f_0 / Q)^2}} + bckgnd $$

 <p align="justify" width="100%">
 Parameters such as amplitude $A$, quality factor $Q$, and the center of the peak (corresponding to the resonance frequency $f_0$) can be extracted.
 The background $bckgnd$ in the fit can be removed from the measurement to improve accuracy.
+All the peak fit process is performed in <code>peak_fit</code> method.
 </p>

 <p align="justify" width="100%">